Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

 ## Step - 1

 Changes done:
-1. The base version of the network has been cleaned
+1. The base version of the network was cleaned
 2. Parameters reduced from 6,379,786 to 13,312
 3. Only basic transformations done to the original dataset like converting to tensor and normalizing